lwolf/kube-atlas/README.md

 Opinionated, vendor-everything, GitOps friendly approach to manage Kubernetes cluster state.

 Kube-atlas is a tool to vendor,patch and render helm charts or other kubernetes resources.
-It meant to be used with some GitOps CD like [ArgoCD](https://github.com/argoproj/argo-cd/) or [Faros](https://github.com/pusher/faros)
+It meant to be used with some GitOps CD like [ArgoCD](https://github.com/argoproj/argo-cd/).

 > This project is not in usable state yet.
 Do not even try to use it!